pxc/gitbook/text/55_Glossary/0_Glossary.markdown

     commit on a branch is referred to as the tip of that branch.
 The tip of the branch is referenced by a branch head, which moves forward as additional development is done on the branch.
-A single git repository can track an arbitrary number of branches, but your working tree is
+A single Git repository can track an arbitrary number of branches, but your working tree is
     associated with just one of them (the "current" or "checked out"